Community Disaster Loans (97.030)

 Deadlines

-The loan must be approved in the fiscal year of the disaster or the fiscal year immediately following.
+The Assistant Administrator for the Recovery Directorate may approve a loan in either the fiscal year in which the disaster occurred or the fiscal year immediately following that year.

 Appeals